Hear All Bowls

 Singing Bowl History

-Where did singing bowls originate?
 The history of singing bowls begins at a time and culture with few written records, long before the advent of modern industrialization.
 The first metal bowls were likely made of pure copper well over 5,000 years ago.
-Brass, a mixture of copper with other metals, is a later technology still thousands of years old.
-There are stories that 2,000 year old brass bowls were in Tibet at the turn of the last century.
+Bronze and brass – mixtures of copper with other metals -are later technologies with the oldest examples dated 4000 years ago.
+There are stories that 2,000 year old brass/ bronze bowls were in Tibet at the turn of the last century.

 While there is some folklore about the makers of the singing bowls, typically knowledge of a given singing bowl’s origin died with its first or second owner.
 Bowl making was literally a cottage industry with crude smelting and careful metalworking taking place in the home of the artisan.
 Skills were passed from generation to generation until the modern age where those ancient chains were broken.